 Budapest's very nature is defined by the Danube River.
 The two parts of the city, Buda and Pest, sit on either side.
-Buda has rolling geography, and Pest is flat.
-Together they form a striking panorama on one of the most beautiful rivers in the world.
-This relatively undiscovered Central European city is known for its thermal baths, early 20th-century architecture, and music of great variety, from jazz and folk to klezmer and Gypsy tunes.
+Buda has rolling geography, and Pest is flat, and together they form a striking panorama on one of the most beautiful rivers in the world.
+This central European city is known for its thermal baths, early 20th-century architecture, and music of great variety, from jazz and folk to klezmer and Gypsy tunes.
 If you're going to Budapest in October, get a handle on what the weather will be like and what you should pack before you go.

 October is, in general, a good month to visit Budapest, weather-wise.
-Afternoon highs average 61 degrees Fahrenheit, with average nighttime lows around 45 degrees.
+Afternoon highs average 61 degrees Fahrenheit (16 degrees Celsius) with average nighttime lows around 45 degrees Fahrenheit (7 degrees Celsius).
 Mild days like these are perfect for sightseeing in a walking city.
 Because October is a month of rapidly falling temperatures, expect both of these numbers to trend downward as the month goes on and be higher in early October.
-You should also expect significant deviations from these averages as a result of fall cold fronts.
+There are also likely significant deviations from these averages as a result of fall cold fronts.
 October is relatively sunny, although the chances of rain are on the rise.
 But all in all, you'll still have plenty of chances to sit outside at the cafes, especially in early October.

 What to Pack

-- Halloween parties happen all over the city in pubs, at Scezhenyi Bath, and on a boat on the Danube that includes a DJ and a bar onboard.
+- Halloween parties happen all over the city in pubs, at Szechenyi Bath, and on a boat on the Danube River that includes a DJ and a bar as well as an afterparty.
 Costumes are optional.